hasura/go-graphql-client/README.md

 **Preface:** This is a fork of `https://github.com/shurcooL/graphql` with extended features (subscription client, named operation)

-The subscription client follows Apollo client specification https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md, using websocket protocol with https://github.com/nhooyr/websocket, a minimal and idiomatic WebSocket library for Go.
+The subscription client follows Apollo client specification https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md, using WebSocket protocol with https://github.com/nhooyr/websocket, a minimal and idiomatic WebSocket library for Go.

 Package `graphql` provides a GraphQL client implementation.

 For more information, see package [`github.com/shurcooL/githubv4`](https://github.com/shurcooL/githubv4), which is a specialized version targeting GitHub GraphQL API v4.
 That package is driving the feature development.

-**Note**: Before v0.8.0, `QueryRaw`, `MutateRaw` and `Subscribe` methods return `*json.RawMessage`.
+**Note**: Before v0.8.0, `QueryRaw`, `MutateRaw`, and `Subscribe` methods return `*json.RawMessage`.
 This output type is redundant to be decoded.
 From v0.8.0, the output type is changed to `[]byte`.

 - [go-graphql-client](#go-graphql-client)
   - [Installation](#installation)